Wuthering Waves (WW)BrantBuild and Guide

 Pros

-• Offers a very nice Fusion DMG Amplify and Skill DMG Amplify allowing him to pair with a lot of DPS characters;
+• Offers a very nice Fusion DMG Amplify and Skill DMG Amplify Outro, allowing him to pair with a lot of DPS characters;

 • Super straightforward to play for casual players — most of his rotation simply involves holding down Basic Attack.